What is Remembrance Day?

 If you find yourself studying abroad in the UK, or indeed in Commonwealth countries, you might notice that in the first two weeks of November, many people wear a red flower pinned to their breast.
 Well, that flower is a poppy, and it’s worn to commemorate Remembrance Day -- an important date in the UK calendar that’s been held since the end of World War One.

-To clear up any confusion, let’s take a quick history lesson to better understand what Remembrance Day is, how and when its commemorated, and how the poppy came to be the symbol of this event.
+To clear up any confusion, let’s take a quick history lesson to better understand what Remembrance Day is, how and when it is commemorated, and how the poppy came to be the symbol of this event.

 Why & how is Remembrance Day celebrated?